Peikar Orthodontics

 Insurance

-Not sure what your insurance covers?
-We can verify your orthodontic benefits before your appointment and help you understand your coverage and estimated out of pocket costs.
+Don’t see your insurance listed?
+Give us a call!
+We’ll be happy to verify your orthodontic benefits before your appointment and explain your coverage and estimated out-of-pocket costs.

 We Handle the Insurance